 How much space do I need?

 Why?
 Because basic text files don’t take up that much space.
-Photos are a bit larger, whilst music, video and 3D design files are pretty storage-hungry.
+Photos are a bit larger, while music, video and 3D design files are pretty storage-hungry.
 The below is a good rule of thumb…

 500GB can hold: 8,330 hours of digital music / 160,000 digital photos / 500 hours of digital video / 125 DVD-quality movies